philbudne/spipatjs/README.md

 #### and(...)

-Takes any number of Pattern, String or Function arguments and returns a new Pattern which is a concatenation of all of the arguments.
+Takes any number of Pattern, String, Var, or Function arguments and returns a new Pattern which is a concatenation of all of the arguments.

-#### imm(F)
+#### imm(VF)

-Takes a Function with one argument, and returns a new Pattern.
+Takes a Var, or a Function with one argument, and returns a new Pattern.
-Each time the original Pattern matches, the Function will be called with the matching string.
+Each time the original Pattern matches, the Var.set method or Function will be called with the matching string.

-#### onmatch(F)
+#### onmatch(VF)

-Takes a Function with one argument, and returns a new Pattern.
-If the entire Pattern match succeeds, the Function will be called with each matching string.
+Takes a Var, or a Function with one argument, and returns a new Pattern.
+If the entire Pattern match succeeds, the Var.set method or Function will be called with each matching string.

 #### or(...)

-Takes any number of Pattern, String or Function arguments and returns a Pattern which matches any of the Patterns
+Takes any number of Pattern, String, Var, or Function arguments and returns a Pattern which matches any of the Patterns

 #### umatch(SUBJECT[, DEBUG])